 When you massage your body with so much love, your tissues send this information to the deepest corners of your body and rejuvenates it.

 It is good especially for people with Vata dosha.
 Consuming and applying oil is of great significance to maintaining the basic functions of the body.
+This is a very important step in the Ayurvedic panchakarma treatment as well.

 Though it might sound complicated to do it every day and creating a mess.
 It is however very easy once you set a process.